Journalit

 Review fields are managed separately from trade fields.
 Use them when you want structured planning context such as bias, focus, intent, or mistakes to avoid in DRCs and higher-timeframe review notes without adding those fields to every trade note.

-Trade Sync is the gated workflow surface for account status, sync diagnostics, setup actions, and account management.
+Trade Sync is the gated workflow surface for MetaTrader and Tradovate provider status, setup actions, vault account mapping, and synchronisation support.

 Access Gating